 In 1906, James Touhy gave up on his elder sons, who, all but Eddie, were already involved in criminal activities.
 Eddie stayed out of trouble and became a bartender.
-That year, he moved Roger and his two daughters to what was then the tiny farming village of Downers Grove, just northwest of Chicago.
+That year, he moved Roger and his two daughters to the tiny farming village of Downers Grove, just northwest of Chicago.
 There, Roger attended St. Joseph’s Roman Catholic church and school and graduated the eighth grade as class valedictorian.
 Determined to stay on the right side of the law, he went job hunting in Chicago.
-At that time he was only 5’6″ tall and was said to not only have been intelligent but also ambitious and charming.
-He soon found work and over the next few years was employed at various jobs including as a telegrapher and a union organizer.
+At that time, he was only 5’6″ tall and was said to not only have been intelligent but also ambitious and charming.
+He soon found work and, over the next few years, was employed at various jobs, including as a telegrapher and a union organizer.
 During this time, he met a 16-year old Irish girl named Clara Morgan.
-He lost his first brother, James Touhy Jr. when he was shot and killed by a policeman during an attempted robbery in 1917.
+He lost his first brother, James Touhy Jr., when he was shot and killed by a policeman during an attempted robbery in 1917.

-In 1923 he married Clara Morgan whom he had earlier met when he was working as a telegrapher.
+In 1923 he married Clara Morgan, whom he had earlier met when working as a telegrapher.
 Though it would seem that marriage might have made him even more determined to avoid a life of crime, it didn’t.
 Before long, Roger began to lease a small fleet of trucks and drivers to Johnny Torrio’s bootlegging operation.
 Using the money he earned from those leases, Roger and his brothers bought a franchise from Torrio for the beer delivery routes to rural northwestern Cook County.
-Soon, they were also distributing illegal liquor and Touhy partnered with Matt Kolb, who was already supplying the Chicago Outfit with a third of its beer, as well as running highly profitable gambling and loan sharking operations north of Chicago.
+Soon, they were also distributing illegal liquor, and Touhy partnered with Matt Kolb, who was already supplying the Chicago Outfit with a third of its beer and running highly profitable gambling and loan sharking operations north of Chicago.

 By 1929, Al Capone was ordering hundreds of barrels of beer a week from Roger Touhy, but he soon became envious of Touhy and Kolb’s operations and wanted to take over the profitable business.
 Capone began to send thugs to Touhy’s headquarters, to talk his way into a partnership, but Roger refused.